HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 ##### Student of War
-At 3rd level, you gain proficiency with one type of artisan’s tools of your choice.\
+At 3rd level, you gain proficiency with one type of artisan’s tools of your choice.<br/>

 ##### Know Your Enemy
 Starting at 7th level, if you spend at least 1 minute